 Tennessee’s only ski resort resides in Gatlinburg: Ober Gatlinburg, which kicked off back in 1962 and is particularly famed for its aerial tramway.
 The pinnacle of the city, the Gatlinburg Space Needle, was built in 1969 and continues to offer one heck of a panoramic view of the town and its Smoky Mountain backdrop.
 Then there are the Ripley’s facilities—Ripley’s Believe It or Not!, Ripley’s Aquarium of the Smokies, Ripley’s Moving Theater, and more—and such entertainment venues as Sweet Fanny Adams Theatre & Music Hall, a fixture of town since 1977.

+Gatlinburg is unbelievably beautiful and quaint town nestled in endless Smoky Mountains.
+Not only does it have a lengthy history, but it simply has so much to do that makes it the ideal town to make unforgettable memories.
 Throw in tons of shopping and dining, and it’s no surprise Gatlinburg’s really one of the great tourist towns in America—and a truly iconic launchpad for explorations of Great Smoky Mountains National Park.